 One of the earliest Successes of the Higher Criticism was the discovery that the so-called "Donation of Constantine" was not genuine.
 For centuries this document had been taken as proof that the first Roman emperor who became a Christian had turned over a large part of Italy to the Roman bishop when he himself moved to his new capital at Constantinople.
 In 1440 Lorenzo Valla presented evidence that the "Donation" contains references to historical events that occurred several centuries later than the time of Constantine and therefore could not be genuine.
 Although there is considerable disagreement as to the perpetrator of the fraud and as to his purpose, there is now universal agreement about its fraudulent nature.
-Seven years after Valla announced his discovery, the Pope Nicholas made him an apostolic secretary.
+Seven years after Valla announced his discovery, Pope Nicholas made him an apostolic secretary.
 In the next century, after the Reformation had begun, Luther used Valla's discussion as part of his polemic against papal claims.

-Cut of Shorten.
-The name of Marco Polo is known to almost everyone today, while from Alie To gage 4.
+The name of Marco Polo is known to almost everyone today, while